-Sluggish demand slows OECD GDP growth in the fourth quarter of 2011
+Stockbuilding main driver of OECD GDP growth in the second quarter of 2014

-Unit labour costs (ULCs) in the OECD area rose by 0.5% in the fourth quarter of 2011, compared with 0.2 per cent in the previous quarter, according to early estimates.
-This pick up in ULCs mainly reflects higher labour compensation per unit of labour input.
+Unit labour costs (ULCs) in the OECD area rose by 0.5% in the second quarter of 2014, compared with 0.9% in the previous quarter.